reimund/Save-Panel/readme.txt

 The steps are similar for CS5, but you need a few extra steps:

+1. Rename 'cs cc/savepanel-1.0.4.zxp' to have a .zip extension.
+2. Unzip the file.
-1. Copy the Save Panel directory (residing in the "panels/cs5" directory) to
+3. Copy the Save Panel directory (residing in the "panels/cs5" directory) to
    <Photoshop>/Plug-ins/Panels.

-2. Copy the Save Panel directory (residing in the "scripts" directory) to
+4. Copy the Save Panel directory (residing in the "scripts" directory) to
    <Photoshop CS5>/Presets/Scripts.

-3. Start Photoshop as administrator.
+5. Start Photoshop as administrator.

-4. Run the 'Save Panel CS5 Fix' script from File > Scripts > Save Panel CS5 Fix Note that this step will fail if you don't run Photoshop with administrator rights (read more below).
+6. Run the 'Save Panel CS5 Fix' script from File > Scripts > Save Panel CS5 Fix Note that this step will fail if you don't run Photoshop with administrator rights (read more below).

-5. Restart Photoshop and show the panel by going to Window/Extensions/Save Panel.
+7. Restart Photoshop and show the panel by going to Window/Extensions/Save Panel.

 Notes on running with administrator rights